Building the software package and delivering those packages are two parts of automated software delivery.

 And commit this file to the repository and push it to the remote.

-With the above file in place, our Continuous Deployment script is in place.
+Our Continuous Deployment script is in place with the above file in place.
 But we still need a trigger from the builder pipeline.

 To do so, we need to add the following lines in the builder repo's